Kilgore Trout

-Kilgore Trout is a fictional character created by author Kurt Vonnegut.
-In Vonnegut's work, Trout is a notably unsuccessful author of paperback science fiction novels.
+Kilgore Trout is a fictional character created by author Kurt Vonnegut (1922–2007).
+Trout is a notably unsuccessful author of paperback science fiction novels.

-"Trout" was inspired by the name of the author Theodore Sturgeon (Vonnegut's colleague in the genre of science fiction—Vonnegut was amused by the notion of a person with the name of a fish, Sturgeon, hence Trout), although Trout's consistent presence in Vonnegut's works has also led critics to view him as the author's own alter ego.
+"Trout" was inspired by the name of science fiction author Theodore Sturgeon (1918–1985).
+Vonnegut was amused by the notion of a person with the name of a fish, and hence substituted "Trout" for "Sturgeon".
+Trout's appearances in a number of Vonnegut's works have led critics to also view the character as the author's own alter ego.

-In a homage to Vonnegut, Kilgore Trout is also the titular author of the novel Venus on the Half-Shell (1975), written pseudonymously by Philip José Farmer.
+In an homage to Vonnegut, Kilgore Trout is also the ostensible author of the novel Venus on the Half-Shell (1975), written pseudonymously by Philip José Farmer.